biharygergo/card-estimator/src/cli/data/20240601_exploring-different-estimation-techniques.md

 ## 5. Ignoring Team Capacity

-Even if the estimates are accurate, not considering the team’s capacity can derail a sprint.
-Balance the estimated workload with the team’s available capacity to avoid overcommitment.
+Even if the estimates are accurate, not considering the team's capacity can derail a sprint.
+Balance the estimated workload with the team's available capacity to avoid overcommitment.

 ### Solutions: